Print

 Instructions

-5. Add the tomatoes, water or beef stock, garlic, chopped onion, and celery to the skillet with the beef.
+3. Add the tomatoes and seasonings.
+Add the tomatoes, water or beef stock, garlic, chopped onion, and celery to the skillet with the beef.
 Bring to a boil.
-Cover, reduce heat to low, and simmer for about 1 to 1 1/2 hours, until quite tender.
+Cover, reduce the heat to low, and simmer for about 1 to 1 1/2 hours, until quite tender.